YangLi1/01_Git_and_Intro/README.md

 			read the next line
 				if the next line is blank
-					print Line 1 on the Queue, and then remove Line 1 on the Queue
+					print Line 1 on the Queue, and then remove Line 1 on the Queue else
+					remove Line 1 one the Queue

 [4.
 Read the input one line at a time and write each line to the output if it is not a duplicate of some previous input line.]

 In order to find out whether or not a line is unique, both USet and SSet require comparisons.
 But if we use SSet, we could sort the lines.
-Once they are in order, we point remove the duplicated lines by comparing neighbouring lines.
+Once they are in order, we can remove the duplicated lines by comparing neighbouring lines.
+Since we only need to compare two lines at a time, this should be a faster process than using USet.
-	function void unDuplicatedLines
+	function void notDuplicatedLines
 		sort all the lines and put into a set s for(int i =0; i< s.size-2, i++)
 				compare whether two lines are equal (duplicated) by comparing s(i) and s(i+1)